thoughtbot/guides/working-together/README.md

   - Just get past the bug?

 - **Agree Physical/Virtual Location**
-  - "Will we both be comfortable here?"
+  - Will we both be comfortable here?

 - **Agree Working Environment**
   - Two keyboards?